 - A. PERMITTED USES.
 The following uses are permitted; - 1.
-Any permitted use in the R-1 One-Family Estate Residence District, Section 8.02.A, except: - a.
-Lands and buildings used for horticultural or farm purposes, - b.
-Roadside stands for the display, sale or offering for sale of agricultural products grown or produced on the property, and - c.
-Farm-type animals; shall be prohibited in the R-3 District with the exception of chickens. - 2.
+Any permitted use in the R-1 One-Family Estate Residence District, Section 8.02.A except 8.02.A.3, 8.02.A.4 and 8.02.A.12 shall be prohibited in the R-3 District with the exception of chickens. - 2.
 Keeping of up to twelve (12) chickens on a zoning lot, provided that: - a.
 The lot is a minimum one (1) acre - b.
 No roosters shall be kept on any zoning lot - c.
-No other poultry, including but not limited to geese, ducks, turkeys shall be kept on the property. - d.
-All chickens shall be confined within a covered enclosure or an uncovered fenced enclosure at all times to prevent chickens from encroaching onto neighboring properties - e All confinements shall be located at least 10' from all residentially zoned lots - All uncovered fenced enclosures shall be at least four feet in height. - g.
+No other poultry, including but not limited to geese, ducks, turkeys shall be kept on the property - d.
+All chickens shall be confined within a covered enclosure or an uncovered fenced enclosure at all times to prevent chickens from encroaching onto neighboring properties - e All confinements shall be located at least 10' from all residentially zoned lots - f.
+All uncovered fenced enclosures shall be at least four feet in height. - g.
 No eggs or chickens shall be offered for sale on the premises - h.
 All standards adopted by the Illinois Department of Agriculture and the Kendall County Health Department shall apply (Amended 10/19/10) - B. SPECIAL USES.
-The following uses may be allowed by a special use permit in accordance with the provisions of Section 13.00: - 1.
-Any use permitted as a special use in the R-1 One-Family Estate Residence District, Section 8.02-C, except a bed and breakfast and that Planned
+The following uses may be allowed by a special use permit in accordance with the provisions of Section 13.00:

-Developments may be considered where the zoning lot proposed for development has a gross area of not less than forty acres.

-- 2. Retail shops/office use that can satisfy the following requirements: - a.
+- 1. Any use permitted as a special use in the R-1 One-Family Estate Residence District, Section 8.02-C except 8.02.C.1 and that Planned Developments may be considered where the zoning lot proposed for development has a gross area of not less than forty acres. - 2.
+Retail shops/office use that can satisfy the following requirements: - a.
 The site must have direct access onto an arterial roadway as designated on the Transportation Plan. - b.
 No outside storage of any materials or outdoor display. - c.
 No sign, other than one identification sign, non-illuminated, non-flashing and 32 square feet shall be allowed.
 All other regulations with regards to height and location must be followed as outlined in Chapter 12.09 of this ordinance shall be allowed. - d.
 Off-street parking, lighting and landscaping shall be provided in accordance with the provisions of Chapter 11 of this ordinance. - e.
-No more than 3 employees are allowed to work on-site at one time. - f.
+No more then 3 employees are allowed to work on-site at one time. - f.
 Contact the Health Department to make sure the septic system is adequate for the proposed use. - g.
 The office or retail use shall not generate noise, vibration, glare, fumes, odors, or electrical interference beyond that which normally occurs in the R-3 district. - h.
 Expansion of a residential building, structure, or of any accessory building in which an office or retail use is proposed to be situated may be permitted upon the submission of a site plan and accurate drawings showing all elevations of such proposed building or structure to the plan commission for its review and recommendation, and upon approval by the County Board.
 The current structures and any new structures must maintain a residential appearance and match the surrounding neighborhood architecture. - i.
 The standards are intended to ensure compatibility with other permitted uses and maintain the residential character of the surrounding residential uses. - C. Conditional Uses: The following Conditional Uses may be permitted only if specifically authorized by the Zoning Administrator - 1.
-Beekeeping with the following conditions: - i.
-Beekeeping and the honey produced from beekeeping shall be for personal use only - ii.
-Annual permit required with fee of \$50 the first year the permit is issued and \$25 each year after - iii.
-Minimum lot size of 1 acre (43,560 square feet) with a maximum of 2 colonies.
+Home-based retail and/or wholesale food operation providing it meets all applicable county, state and federal public health requirements. - 2.
+Model Homes